RPL-CS-UCL/gs_localization/README.md

 ## LoGS Pipeline
 Here is how LoGS re-localizes the scenes we experimented in our paper, e.g. 7-scenes (dslam ground truth and full training images).
 You need to run four python files one by one.

-1.
+1. pre-process the 7-scenes dataset.
 ```
 python gs_localization/process/train_test_split_7scenes_full_dslam.py
 ```
-This processes the 7-scenes dataset.

-2.
+2. obtain a SfM point could of training images and rough initial poses of testing images through PnP-RANSAC.
 ```
 python gs_localization/sfm/7scenes_sfm_full_dslam.py
 ```
-This gives the SfM point could of training images and rough initial pose of testing images through PnP-RANSAC.

-3.
+3. train a 3DGS map of training images.
 ```
 python gs_localization/gs/7scenes_gs_full_dslam.py"
 ```
-This trains the 3DGS map of training images.

-4.
+4. refines poses with gradient decent and we are done.
 ```
 python gs_localization/pipelines/7scenes_localize_full_dslam.py
 ```
-This refines the poses with gradient decent and we are done.

 ### Acknowledgement